citizenkanineapp/citizenkanineapp/danraskin_code_review.md

 ## 5. Collaborative Process and Design

 This section is related to a different project; [Air Quality Spike Alerts](https://github.com/SpikeAlerts).
 My contributions to this project have been the implementation of cloud hosting solutions and, importantly, project organization.
 Most of the code displayed here was written by the main developer.
-However, the structural changes that have been made between the [development repo](https://github.com/SpikeAlerts/SpikeAlerts_Dev) and the current [production version](https://github.com/SpikeAlerts/SpikeAlerts_Heroku) followed directly from my approach setting the project up for production.
+However, the structural changes that have been made between the [development repo](https://github.com/SpikeAlerts/SpikeAlerts_Dev) and the current [production version](https://github.com/SpikeAlerts/SpikeAlerts_Heroku) followed directly from my approach to setting the project up for production.

 ### [Initiate database functions](https://github.com/SpikeAlerts/SpikeAlerts_Heroku/blob/main/App/modules/db_init.py)
 When I joined the project, the functions that seeded the database with geographic boundaries were organized in [jupyter notebook files](https://github.com/SpikeAlerts/SpikeAlerts_Dev/tree/main/Notebooks/1_Initialize_Database), which are used for data analysis and visualization, not production processes.
-- I organized notebooke function into separate module
+- I re-organized notebook functions into separate module
 - lines 94-105: evalutes whether database needs initialization
-- [main script](https://github.com/SpikeAlerts/SpikeAlerts_Heroku/blob/main/App/aq_spikealerts.py) initializes database and runs [main project loop](https://github.com/SpikeAlerts/SpikeAlerts_Heroku/blob/main/App/modules/MAIN.py)
+- [project initialization script](https://github.com/SpikeAlerts/SpikeAlerts_Heroku/blob/main/App/aq_spikealerts.py) initializes database and runs [main project script](https://github.com/SpikeAlerts/SpikeAlerts_Heroku/blob/main/App/modules/MAIN.py) as a while loop.